What is Report for America?

 The key criteria: can they have a positive impact in the communities?
 We’ll ensure a diverse corps — not only in terms of race, ethnicity and gender but also income, geography, viewpoints and background.

-The national Report for America recruitment process will be highly selective and prestigious.
-Emerging journalists will apply to the national organization, which will select the finalists with the help of a committee of journalists and community service leaders based on the following criteria:
+The national Report for America recruitment process is highly selective.
+Emerging journalists apply to the national organization, which will select the finalists with the help of a committee of journalists and community service leaders based on the following criteria:

 A) Strength of background in journalism, community service and/or fields including education, technology and military service with relevant skills for reporting.